 History of Izakaya

 According to the most supported theory, Izakaya was born in Edo (today’s Tokyo) in the 17th century.

-They were originally Saké shops (Saké-ya) which started a service to offer a place to stay and drink.
-Gradually they started to sell some simple snacks to eat with Saké.
+Originally, they were Saké shops (Saké-ya) which offered a place to stay and drink.

 But why was Edo the birthplace of Izakaya?